-Thinking of going away for a few days later this year?
-Here are some city break destinations for the perfect UK short break.
+Thinking of going away for a weekend or a short break?
+Here are some city break destinations for the perfect UK short break in 2022.

-Luckily, there are plenty of exciting places to visit in the UK, whether you’re looking for full week holidays or mini breaks.
+Luckily, there are plenty of exciting places to visit in the UK, whether you’re looking to get away for a full week or just a quick mini break.
 UK city breaks are ideal for when you just want to get away for a night or two, or maybe for a long weekend.

-It’s probably not going to come as a huge surprise that top of my list is my nearest city, Birmingham.
+It’s probably not going to come as a huge surprise that top of my list (and at the top of this page) is my nearest city, Birmingham.

 I absolutely love visiting Birmingham, and you’ll find several posts about Birmingham throughout this site.
-Although I live in Shropshire, I usually visit the city at least once a month and spend a weekend there a few times each year.
+Although I live in Shropshire, I usually visit Birmingham fairly regularly and usually spend a weekend there a few times each year.